arellak/elevenlabs-wrapper/README.md

 # ElevenLabs API Wrapper
 Wrapper for the ElevenLabs API<br>

+## How to use
+1. Create a new project
+2. Use `npm install @snowcase/elevenlabs` to install the package

 ```js
 // import ElevenLabs Wrapper
 import { ElevenLabs } from "elevenlabs";